jebeck/blog.janabeck.com/src/pages/Firebase-auth-via-custom-React-hook/index.md

 ---
-date: 2019-01-26
+date: 2019-01-27
 summary: 'A first pass at abstracting out Firebase e-mail & password auth via a custom React hook.'
-tags: [react, hooks]
+tags: [authentication, firebase, hooks, react]
 title: 'Firebase authentication via a custom React hook'
 ---

 I’m sure I don’t have to tell anyone that [hooks](https://reactjs.org/docs/hooks-intro.html 'React docs: Hooks') are the topic of much discussion in the React community of late.
 Members of the React core team introduced hooks at React Conf 2018, and Ryan Florence followed up with a deeper dive into some real-world examples.
 (You can watch all the hooks-related talks conveniently packaged together [in this video](https://www.youtube.com/watch?v=dpw9EHDh2bM&t=125s 'React Today and Tomorrow and 90% Cleaner React with Hooks')[^1].)

 I’ve got a personal project that uses [Firebase](https://firebase.google.com/ 'Firebase') for authentication and persistence, and I was already planning to start the front end from scratch for the fourth time[^2], so I decided to try doing it with hooks.
-The project is my personal data cloud—diabetes data, fitness tracker data, &c—and one of my desiderata in version 4 of the front end is to have the authentication piece(s)[^3] modularized so that I can extract it/them to spin off single-view standalone, independently deployed (i.e., at different URLs from the main app) data visualizations of particular datasets.
+The project is my personal data cloud—diabetes data, fitness tracker data, &c—and one of my desiderata in version 4 of the front end is to have the authentication piece(s)[^3] modularized so that I can extract it/them to spin off single-view, standalone, independently deployed (i.e., at different URLs from the main app) data visualizations of particular datasets.
 Since hooks are the new hotness as far as modular, composable React abstractions, I thought I’d start off v4 with an attempt at creating a custom `useFirebaseAuth` hook.

-After some trial and error—including a massive memory leak in my browser at one point <span role='img' aria-label='sweat smile emoji'>😅</span>—I’ve got a `useFirebaseAuth` that I think is pretty nice.
+After some trial and error—including a massive memory leak in my browser at one point <span role='img' aria-label='sweat smile emoji'>😅</span>—I’ve got a `useFirebaseAuth` custom hook that I think is pretty nice.
 Read on for the details!

 <span role='img' aria-label='caution sign emoji'>⚠️</span> Remember: [don't rewrite your (production) apps with hooks!](https://reactjs.org/docs/hooks-faq.html#adoption-strategy 'React Hooks FAQ: Adoption strategy') This is a personal project and a greenfield app, so experimenting with hooks here is very much justified.